max-keller427/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model.
+It's where all the code we write gets executed.

 2. What is an event?

+An event can be something like a click action on the page or a load.
+Basically it is communication with the user or server, and events are used to change the DOM when these events occur.

 3. What is an event listener?

+An event listener watches for the event it is written to listen for, then implements the action specified when the event occurs.

 4. Why would we convert a NodeList into an Array?

+Because arrays can be manipulated into things we can use.
+We can access items within arrays and add event listeners to them, or loop through them and display them how we want to be displayed.

 5. What is a component?

+A component is a class in JS written to use html, css, and js to reuse bits of code written.
+It can acts as a template for when more html is written.

 ### Git Set up